uncarvedblock64/Getting_Clean_Data_coursera/CodeBook.md

 There were 68 variables included in the tidy data set.
 The first 2 represent the activity occuring during the measurement: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING and a subject id number.
 The remaining are measured sensor data as described above in the Variable naming discussion.

 1. "Activity"
 Activity names were translated from activity number in subject_train.txt and subject_test.txt, via lookup in the included activity_labels.txt file.
 There are 7 activities: walking, walking upstairs, walking downstairs, sitting, standing, or laying.

 2. "Subject_id"
 The subject_id was given the the included y_train.txt or y_test.txt files.
 Based on the study definition, the subjects from the training set and the test set were joined into a single data set.
 They were assigned at random to the training and testing sets, so there is no apparent need to include that data.
 The information however can be looked up in the y_train.txt and y_test.txt files if desired.

-3. - 68.
+3. "TimeDomainBodyLinearAccel_Mean_X"
+    no3. to no68.
 See the explanation above in "Variable Naming".
-The values are unitless and normalized between -1 and 1.
+The values are unitless and normalized between -1 and +1.

-3. "TimeDomainBodyLinearAccel_Mean_X"
 4. "TimeDomainBodyLinearAccel_Mean_Y"
 5. "TimeDomainBodyLinearAccel_Mean_Z"
 6. "TimeDomainBodyLinearAccel_StandardDev_X"